Browse/Search

 Adding a Custom Section or Field

-Document information, along with selected built-in and custom tags, can be exported to an Excel spreadsheet that can be saved to a user's local computer or network.
+Document information, along with selected built-in and custom tags, can be exported to an Excel spreadsheet from the Browse page that can be saved to a user's local computer or network.

 Export To Briefcase